Skip to content

 • variable deductions, which can include any tax deducted, National Insurance deducted, student loan and pension deductions; and

-When recording variable hours in your employee or worker’s pay, you can either show the total amount or show a breakdown of these.
-The latter is considered more helpful to your employee or worker where you might record their standard hours of work as one set of hours and, for example, the number of hours as overtime recorded separately.
+When recording variable hours in your employee or worker’s pay, you can either show the total amount or show a breakdown of the variable hours.
+The latter approach is more helpful to your employee or worker, as you can record their standard hours as a single block and list any overtime hours separately.

 There are other details a payslip could include, but that are not required, such as, for example: